 This power increases the acuity of all of the vampire’s senses, effectively doubling the clarity and range of sight, hearing, smell and perception.
 While the vampire's senses of taste, touch and observation extend no farther than normal, they likewise become far more distinct.
 For example, the vampire could taste and identify the hint of liquor in a victim’s blood or feel the give of the board concealing a hollow space in the floor.
 When speaking with someone, they will sense if they are being lied to or someone is attempting to deceive them.

-The Kindred can magnify his/her/their senses at will, sustaining this heightened focus for as long as the vampire desires.
+The Kindred may magnify his/her/their senses at will, sustaining this heightened focus for as long as the vampire desires.
 At the Storyteller’s option, this may make hunting easier.
 Occasionally, this talent provides extrasensory or even precognitive insights.
 These brief, unfocused glimpses may be odd premonitions, flashes of empathy, or eerie feelings of foreboding.
 The vampire has no control over these perceptions, but with practice can learn to interpret them with a fair degree of accuracy.

 Expanded senses come at a price, however.
 Bright lights, loud noises and strong smells present a hazard while the vampire uses this power.
 In addition to the possibility for distraction, an especially sudden or potent stimulus (like the glare of a spotlight or a clap of thunder) can blind or deafen the Kindred for an hour or more.

 System:

 Note that even this “precognition” comes only as a result of interpreting details the Kindred is able to notice "while actively using Auspex."
 It’s not an all-purpose insight or miraculous revelation.
 At the character’s discretion, he/she/they may selectively heighten one specific sense, rather than turning them up.
-In these cases, the difficulty to perceive stimuli using that sense drops by -10, but the difficulty to avoid distraction or temporary bedazzlement via the enhanced sense increases by +20.
+This power does not let characters see in pitch darkness.

 Description: